indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 - automate operation procedures

 The system’s abilities include, but are not limited to :-
 - Consuming tickets from various ticketing systems.
-(GGUS & SSB have been implemented).But being a modular architecture, there’s always a scope to add more services in future.
+(GGUS & SSB have been implemented).
+It is to be noted that being a modular architecture, there’s always a scope to add more services in future.
-- Extracting alerts which are relevant to the specific CMS services which gets affected by such interventions.
+- Extracting alerts relevant to the specific CMS services which get affected by such interventions.
-- Intelligently grouping and ranking of the alerts.
+- Intelligent grouping and ranking of the alerts.
-- Silencing false alerts from services which starts bombarding the system when a node goes down.
-So instead of logging multiple alerts from the services running on that node.
-We generate one single alert annotating that a specific node is down.
+- Silencing false alerts that start bombarding the system when a node goes down.
+So instead of logging multiple alerts from the services running on that node, we generate one single alert annotating that a specific node is down.
 - Making them visible in the monitoring tools such as Grafana, Slack, Karma etc.

 ## Proposed Architecture